mmuller88/mmblog/content/wp-post-automation-cdk-eng/index.md

 };
 ```

 As you can see I use the NodeSSH class from the node-ssh package to connect to the wordpress hoster.
 Then I pare some information from the S3 object key like the title or the lesson.
-At the end I just create the wordpress posts with the wp cli.
+At the end I just create the wordpress posts with the WP CLI.

 # Summary
 Automating the creation of wordpress posts using AWS services is just mega cool.
 I built a small AWS CDK stack for this purpose.
 I'm already very excited about what else can possibly be automated in wordpress :).
 Do you have any ideas?
 Then write me!